YerongAI/Office-Tool-docs/docs/deploy/README.md

 ![Download first](/images/en-us/deploy/download-first.png)

 - Deploy during downloading: you can't pause or cancel the installation at that moment.
 Office installer will download and install Office from Office CDN.
 If you have a bad internet connection, the installation may get stuck.
 - Deploy after downloaded: the operation is usually performed by Office Tool Plus, so you can cancel or pause the download before the installation begins.
-Once the download is complete, you can go offline when installting Office.
+Once the download is complete, you can go offline when installing Office.

 ---